Canadian Tire Jumpstart

-Administrative costs are 5% of revenues and fundraising costs are 21% of donations, which falls within Ci’s reasonable range for overhead spending.
-Ci omitted $19.7m of donations received from Canadian Tire Corporation when calculating the F2015 fundraising ratio, as the audited financials do not break down the donations from CTC.
+Charity Intelligence omitted donations received from Canadian Tire Corporation (CTC) when calculating the fundraising ratio, as the audited financials do not break down the donations from CTC.
 The charity notes that fundraising costs for CTC were $1.8m in F2016 (9% of donations) and $4.0m in F2015 (20% of donations).
-The audited financials also do not report advertising, benefits, travel and office space costs of $6.0m in F2015, $4.3m in F2014 and $4.5m in F2013 provided by Canadian Tire Corporation.
+The audited financials also do not include additional advertising, benefits, travel and office space costs of $1.4m in F2016, $2.0m in F2015, and $4.3m in F2014 provided by Canadian Tire Corporation.

-This charity report is an update that is currently being reviewed by Canadian Tire Jumpstart Charities.
+The charity report is an update that is currently being reviewed by Canadian Tire Jumpstart.
 Edits and changes may be forthcoming.

 Updated on June 18, 2018 by Madison Kerr.